Skip to main content

 Airag (Fermented Mare's Milk)

-Fresh mare's milk fermented in leather bag or wooden barrel for several days, stirred frequently with wooden paddle.
-Result is slightly sour, fizzy, and mildly alcoholic (1-3%).
-Drunk in large bowls during summer festivals, family gatherings, and rituals.
-Central to nomadic culture and summer traditions.
+Fresh mare's milk left to ferment in a leather bag or wooden barrel for several days, stirred often with a wooden paddle.
+The result is slightly sour, fizzy, and lightly alcoholic at 1-3%.
+People drink it from large bowls at summer festivals, family gatherings, and rituals.
+It sits at the center of nomadic summer life.

 Borts (Air-Dried Meat)